LieberInstitute/RNAseq-pipeline/README.md

   Often, `$DIR/FASTQ` contains the fastq files for this experiment but the fastq files don't necessarily have to be in this location.

-2. In `$DIR`, make text file called `SAMPLE_IDs.txt` which has to be a manifest file just like the ones used in [Rail-RNA](http://rail.bio) and [Myrna](http://bowtie-bio.sourceforge.net/myrna/).
+2. In `$DIR`, make text file called `samples.manifest` which has to be a manifest file just like the ones used in [Rail-RNA](http://rail.bio) and [Myrna](http://bowtie-bio.sourceforge.net/myrna/).
 The exception is that the paths have to be local as no URLs are supported.
 It has the following structure:

     1. (for a set of unpaired input reads) `<FASTQ FILE>(tab)<optional MD5>(tab)<sample label>`